The disc random packing problem: a disorder criterion and an explicit solution

 The maximum-entropy CODs, generated by the cyclic shear experiments in \cite{Suetal20} are exponential, as shown in~\cite{SupMat21}, \beq Q_k = Ae^{-\lambda k} \ , \eeq with $A=e^{3\lambda}\left(1-e^{-\lambda}\right)/\left[1-e^{-\lambda(C-2)}\right]$ and $\lambda$ only a function of $\bar{k}$.
 The densest disordered packing corresponds to $C=5$.
 Combining (\ref{Qk}) with the requirement $Q_3 = Q_3^{max} = 0.562235$, fixes the COD, as shown in~\cite{SupMat21}: $Q_4=0.289105$ and $Q_5=0.148660$.
 These yield $\bar{k}=3.586424$ and, using (\ref{PF1}) with $C=5$, yields \beq \phi_{cs} = \frac{\pi(\bar{k} - 2)}{8\left(Q_3\bar{S}_3 + Q_4\bar{S}_4 + Q_5\bar{S}_5\right)} = 0.831007 \ . \eeq This is the densest possible packing that such shearing protocols can produce.
 Unsurprisingly, $\phi_{cs}<\phi_{RCP}$.
 Protocols that generate higher cell orders, $C>5$ would, unavoidably, yield lower PFs.

 To conclude, the highest possible PF has been derived analytically for a planar packing of discs under the condition that the packing is disordered geometrically and topologically.
 Central to the method is the cell order distribution, which makes possible: (i) direct calculation of the PF, (ii) parameterisation of all possible packing protocols, and (iii) a quantitative criterion for the disorder.
 The criterion, $R_{kk}\leq1/k$ for $k=3$ and $4$, has been chosen to ensure that the occurrence probability of regions of hexagonal and deformed square lattice decay exponentially with size.
 By determining the COD that corresponds to the densest possible disordered packing, the global random close packing has been found, $\phi_{RCP}=0.852525...$.
-Limiting only hexagonal order and allowing in topological order in the form of deformed square lattices can increase the $\phi_{RCP}$ to $0.853542$, but the contention here is that such packings are not truly disordered.
+Limiting only hexagonal order and allowing in topological order, in the form of deformed square lattices, can increase the $\phi_{RCP}$ to $0.853542$, but the contention here is that such packings are not truly disordered.
 This means that calculations, simulations and physical experiments yielding higher PFs must include considerable ordered regions.
-In particular, predictions of $\phi_{RCP}=0.89$~\cite{Sh80,Meetal10} mean that $Q_3\geq0.898091$, l$R_{33}>0.872$, and large hexagonal clusters must occur.
-Whether or not there exists a physical or numerical protocol that can produce the COD that gives rise to $\phi_{RCP}$ remains an open question.
+In particular, predictions of $\phi_{RCP}=0.89$~\cite{Sh80,Meetal10} mean that $Q_3\geq0.898091$, $R_{33}>0.872$, and large hexagonal clusters must occur.
+Whether or not there exists a physical or numerical protocol that can produce the COD that gives rise to $\phi_{RCP}$ remains an open question, Not the least because one of its objectives would be to avoid ordering.

 The importance of a clear criterion for the disorder cannot be overemphasised.
 The criterion chosen here can be generalised to $R_{kk}\leq\alpha/k$ for $k=3$ and $4$.
 As can be seen in Fig. \ref{RCPvsAlpha}, increasing $\alpha$ increases the highest PF, but this lets in more order.
 Three arguments motivate the choice $\alpha=1$. (i) $\alpha>1$ means that, on average, a cell typically has more than one same-order neighbour.
 As a result, the occurrence probability of ordered clusters decay slowly with size already for relatively small sizes. (ii) Increasing $\alpha$ reduces the fraction of $5$-cells, $Q_5$, and it vanishes beyond $1.0<\alpha_c<1.1$ (see Fig. \ref{RCPvsAlpha}).
 As discussed, such packings are, unavoidably, topologically ordered, namely, $\alpha$ must be smaller than $\alpha_c$. (iii) While reducing $\alpha$ below $1$ reduces further the occurrence probability of ordered clusters, this improvement is negligible and it comes at the cost of reducing the highest PF.